sjhloco/nornir_orion/README.md

         return args
 ```

-*OrionInventory.main* is copied from *nornir_orion* but instead of calling *OrionInventory.add_arg_parser* directly it calls *NewProject.add_arg_parser*.
+The *OrionInventory.main* method is copied from *nornir_orion* but instead of calling *OrionInventory.add_arg_parser* directly it calls *NewProject.add_arg_parser*.
 The rest of the function is the same, with all the arguments parsed and the inventory generated.

 ```python
 def main(inv_settings: str, no_orion: bool = no_orion):